YOU DON’T NEED A HOUSE TO VOTE

 ONCE YOU ARE REGISTERED, YOUR BALLOT WILL BE MAILED TO YOU AT THE MAILING ADDRESS YOU PROVIDED 20 DAYS BEFORE THE ELECTION.

 Complete the ballot and sign your name.
 If you do not receive your ballot by 10 days before the election please call 206-296-VOTE (8683) or visit King County Elections’ website.
-You will have the option to print a new ballot, be mailed a new ballot, or be sent to an Accessible Voting Site on election day (see below).
-You can also visit the King County Voter Registration Annex in Downtown Seattle or King County Elections in Renton where they can help you print a new ballot.
+You will have the option to print a new ballot, be mailed a new ballot, or be sent to a Vote Center on or leading up to election day (see below).
+You can also visit a Vote Center or King County Elections office in Renton where they can help you print a new ballot.

 MAIL OR DROP OFF YOUR BALLOT

 King County Elections has over 60 drop boxes available for voters to turn in ballots around the county.
 Drop box locations can be found at www.tinyurl.com/KCBallotDropBoxes.
 There will also be a list of drop boxes in your ballot packet.
-Drop boxes open on the day that ballots are mailed out (likely October 18, 2018) and remain open 24-hours a day until 8 p.m. on Election Day, Tuesday November 6, 2018.
+Drop boxes open on the day that ballots are mailed out.
 Make sure your ballot is in a drop box BEFORE 8 p.m. on Election Day for your vote to be counted!